Nice-Take/interactive_3d_building_monitoring/README.md

 control systems can be adjusted to conserve energy during times when the spaces are unoccupied.

+*If you would like a copy of the .exe to run please contact me*

 ## Quick Overview Video
 [![Overview Video](https://nicetake.com/tl_images/thumb.png)](https://vimeo.com/915371056/84cb0c916b?share=copy "Video Title")
 *A couple of the basic elements of the project.*